 Abstract

 In JCTVC-O0208, a method is presented for coding the coeff_abs_level_greaterX_flags in bypass mode, reportedly enabling a higher throughput codec.
 In this contribution the method is extended to code significance_coeff_flags in bypass mode.
 The significance and level flags are coded as part of the syntax element coeff_abs_level_remaining when the Rice parameter is above a threshold.
 Therefore, all the bins in a 4×4 sub-block are coded in bypass mode.
 The method is also combined with the Rice initialization method D1 of RCE2 (JCTVC-O0239).
-The performance impact of the method is reported to be negligible for the high bit-depth AHG18 settings.
+The performance impact of the method is reported to be negligible for the high bit-depth AHG18 settings when applied on top of D1.

 Introduction